CalmDownVal/slideshow/packages/slideshow/readme.md

 ## Usage

-### Slideshow Component
+### SlideshowProvider Component

-To build a slideshow start by picking a suitable slideshow component.
-Currently there are two options:

-- `ScrollSlideshow` - for slideshows with visible sliders the user can control themselves
-- `ManualPresentation` - exposes a `position` prop which you can use to control the presentation from code

-You can also extend the abstract `PresentationBase` class to implement your own logic.
+A slideshow must be wrapped in a `<SlideshowProvider>` component.
+This component manages the state and layout computations of the entire slideshow.

 ### Viewport Component

-Every presentation needs a viewport.
-This creates an element that will wrap all the slides.
-It is separated from presentation to allow adding extra components outside of the viewport while still being able to consume the navigation context.
+Every slideshow also needs a viewport.
+It manages a basic DOM structure that wraps all the slides.
+It is separated from slideshow provider to allow adding custom components outside of the viewport and still being able to consume the slideshow context.

-For user-controllable presentations make sure to set the viewport's `scrollable` prop to explicitly enable scroll bars.
+For user-controllable slideshows make sure to set the viewport's `scrollable` prop to enable scroll bars.

 ### Slide Components

-All that's left is to add a bunch of slides into the viewport.
+All that's left is to add some slides into the viewport.
 Each slide requires a `component` prop to specify the contents of the slide.
 This component will receive a single prop `metadata` which can be used to pass custom data down to the content component.

 By default each slide will be exactly the size of the viewport along the scroll axis.
 To change this you can set the `length` prop to any value greater than zero.
 1 indicates viewport size, 2 double the size etc.

-Slides can dock to the lower edge of the viewport (numerically speaking, i.e. top for vertical or left for horizontal presentations).
-To enable this feature set the `dock` property to values greater than zero.
-When such a slide reaches the docking edge the presentation will stop scrolling for the requested length.
+Slides can dock to the edge of the viewport.
+To enable this feature set the `dock` prop to values greater than zero.
+When such a slide reaches the docking edge the slideshow will stop scrolling for the requested length.

 ### useProgression hook